As long as illiteracy hurts families in Hawaii, we will work to ensure every person gets another chance to learn to read.

 What happens to my assets without a legacy plan?

-Hawaii's intestate law dictates that without a will or beneficiary designation, your assets will be received by your spouse and immediate family.
-If there is no spouse or immediate family available, then the State will seek to locate more distant family members, and if that is not successful, then your assets will escheat to the State of Hawaii.
+Many of us never complete a will, and we lose the chance to continue to support causes that have been close to our hearts, sometimes for decades.
+Hawaii's intestate law states that without a will or beneficiary designation, all of your assets are left to your spouse and immediate family.
+If there is no spouse or immediate family, more distant family members will need to be located by your executor, and if that is not successful, then all assets may go to the State of Hawaii.

-If you have any questions at all or would like to discuss your legacy gift, please feel free to contact our staff at email@example.com or (808)537-6706 any time.
+If you have any questions or would like to discuss your legacy gift, we would be happy to send you information or connect you to an independent professional legal or tax advisor.
+Please contact us at email@example.com or (808)537-6706 to learn more.